 a.
-Applicants (PWTD)

-b.
-Selections (PWTD)
+Applicants (PWTD) Answer Yes b.
+Selections (PWTD) Answer Yes

-No PWTD applied for either of the agency's professional development programs.
+None of the applicants for either of the agency's professional development programs in FY2020 were PWTD.

 C. AWARDS

 1. Using the inclusion rate as the benchmark, does your agency have a trigger involving PWD and/or PWTD for any level of the time-off awards, bonuses, or other incentives?
 If "yes", please describe the trigger(s) in the text box.